Simplify PDF Reports: HTML to PDF Using FPDF

 pdf noodle eliminates all of that.

-Instead of maintaining brittle infrastructure or wrestling with outdated pdf libraries, pdf noodle gives you a battle-tested PDF generation API that just works!
+Instead of maintaining brittle infrastructure or wrestling with outdated pdf libraries, pdf noodle gives you a battle-tested HTML to PDF API that just works!

 Fast, scalable, and designed for both developers and non-developers.
 You send raw HTML or use our AI-powered template builder, and pdf noodle handles the rendering, scaling, optimization, and delivery so your team doesn’t have to.